for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 Fig.3.
 Weight data logger.
 Data received.

 Fig.4a.
 Weight data logger.
-The data parser plug-in setup.
+The data parser plugin setup.

 Fig.4b.
 Weight data logger.
-Data export plug-ins setup.
+Data export plugins setup.

-Next, open the ASCII parser and query configuration window (click the "Setup" button near the drop-down box as indicated on pos.#1 on Fig.4a).
+Next, open the ASCII parser and query configuration window (click the "Setup" button near the drop-down box as indicated on pos. #1 on Fig.4a).
 A dialog window will appear on the screen (Fig.5) about the data packet.

 Fig.5.
 Weight data logger.
 Parser configuration window.

 The configuration process should be very simple if you have examined your data flow in the data logger window (Fig.3).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In the example, our data block does not contain a start marker.
 Therefore, this field is left empty.
 The values to be typed in here are as underlined in red in Fig.3 above.

 You will be adding a new filter rule (Fig.6, pos.
 1) by clicking the "Add item" button (Fig.6, pos.
 2).